Download a PDF of The Long Now, Pt. 1

 Last year I wrote a series of notes called Things Fall Apart, focused on the transformation of our most important social institutions – small-l liberal institutions like free markets and free elections – from cooperation-allowing games to competition-requiring games.
 That sounds bloodless and small, but it’s not.
-It’s literally how society self-destructs in a widening gyre of mistrust and defection.
+It’s literally how society self-destructs in a Widening Gyre of mistrust and defection.

 Today I’m starting a new series of notes called The Long Now, focused on the further transformation of our social institutions into political utilities … into smiley-face Panopticons of self-censorship where our marrow of autonomy and free will is sucked dry by the Nudging State and the Nudging Oligarchy.